way-cooler/rust-wlc/README.md

 So if you wlc install is at `/opt/wlc`, then the full path will probably be `/opt/wlc/target/src`.
 Notice that we only include the directory that containts the .so, not the .so itself.
 For more information on using DLLs in Linux, see [this link](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html#AEN77).

 ### Documentation
-At the moment, we have Cargo documentation hosted at our github.io site [here](http://immington-industries.github.io).
+At the moment, we have Cargo documentation hosted at [our github.io site](http://immington-industries.github.io).
 You can also generate it with cargo doc:
 ```shell
 $ git clone "https://github.com/ImmingtonIndustries/rust-wlc.git"